Kuadrant/multicluster-gateway-controller/docs/how-to/submariner-poc-2-gateways-resiliency-walkthrough.md

 ```

 At this point you should get a 200 response.
-It might take a minute for dns to propegate internally after importing the services above.
+It might take a minute for dns to propagate internally after importing the services above.

 ```bash
 curl -Ik https://sub.replace.this